AlexanderKosik/kickstart_python/exercises/bonus/gol.md

 In configuration `B` on the right side we want to get the number of alive neighbours on the top left corner of the game board.
 In this case `x-1` and `y-1` are no valid position on the board.

 We need to catch these invalid configuration.
-One way is to check the values before using them in range.
+One way is to sanitize the values before we use them in `range`.

 ```python
 height = 3